2011

 In November 1986, concerned Christians answered God’s call by establishing Blue Water Pregnancy Care Center.
 By then, many young men and women had been convinced that abortion was the best solution to their crisis pregnancies.
 For over three decades, volunteers have been speaking God’s truth into the lives of confused young people and the results have been amazing!

 In March 2019, after years of discussion, BWPCC became Spero Center.
 Spero (pronounced sparrow) means HOPE in Latin.
 We offer HOPE to our young moms and dads, and our phone number spells HOPE.
 This image of a bird inspires overcoming obstacles, freedom, and hope.
 Spero is more inclusive of men and families and our services go beyond pregnancy help.
 We want to better fulfill our mission.
 It makes the clinic distinct and we won’t be confused with other organizations!
-We are keeping everything else the same—mission, website, phone numbers, etc.
+Everything else remains the same—mission, website, phone numbers, etc.

 We continue to specialize in pregnancy diagnosis and options with compassion and practical help.
 We uphold the highest standards in accordance with national affiliations.
 We help nearly 800 men and women every year until their baby is 24 months old.

-We’ve made many improvements over the years.
-We’ve implemented on-line scheduling, and there’s 24 hour hotline access!
-Our office is professional and private, yet warm.
-We have liberal open hours, and we’re open during the holidays (only closed 11 weekdays in the year).
+We’ve made many improvements over the years – on-line scheduling, and 24 hour hotline access!
+Our office is professional and private, yet warm. .

 Abortion-threatened babies have been given life, parents haunted by past mistakes have received forgiveness and restoration, and uncertain parents have been shown effective parenting skills.
-God continues to increase His good work at Spero today!
+God continues to increase His good work at Spero every day!
 Dedicated Christians serve clients daily with truth and hope for their lives.
-As of January 2020, we’ve served over 12,080 clients!
+As of January 2023, we’ve served over 14,080 clients!

-Thanks to God’s blessings and friends of the center, we converted to a medical clinic in April 2005 to better serve sexually active couples that face unplanned pregnancies – over 950 in Saint Clair County (SCC annually with an average of 300 abortions reported by SCC residents annually.
+Thanks to God’s blessings and friends of the center, we converted to a medical clinic in April 2005 to better serve sexually active couples that face unplanned pregnancies – over 950 in Saint Clair County each year (SCC annually has an average of 300 abortions as reported by SCC residents.
 (That’s the equivalent of PH High School graduation class every year).

 Focus on The Family provided needed expertise, excellence, and an ultrasound system.
-The Community Foundation of SCC's Youth Advisory Council, along with other friends, funded the hiring and certifications of nurses.
+The Knights of Columbus later provided funding for our second and third ultrasound machine.
+The Community Foundation of SCC’s Youth Advisory Council, along with other friends, funded the hiring and certifications of nurses.

 Spero is part of a national network of 2700 pregnancy help centers, with high standards of care, who serve 1.9 million clients annually - not motivated by profit - whose educational material is reviewed by national experts for accuracy.
 CareNet, Heartbeat International, NIFLA (National Institute of Family Life Advocates), and Life Matters Worldwide all work to equip pregnancy centers with manuals, programs, leadership training, advice and prayer.